 Accessible parking is located near the entrance of the Visitor Complex for a fee.
 A valid parking permit is required, and a temporary disabled parking permit is available at any ticket window.

 All guests should have an equal opportunity to experience Kennedy Space Center Visitor Complex attractions, exhibits and tours.
 This is why we have partnered with Autism Double-Checked to assist our guests with Autism Spectrum Disorder.
 To learn more about how to prepare for your visit with someone who has an intellectual or developmental disability, read Autism Awareness: An In-Park Guide.
-The guide includes information on our in-park Guest Accessibility Pass, a recommended Social Story, and a complete overview of sensory advisories for visitor complex attractions and exhibits.
-The Guest Accessibility Pass can be picked up from Information, next to the main entrance.
+The guide includes information on our in-park Guest Accessibility Card, a recommended Social Story, and a complete overview of sensory advisories for visitor complex attractions and exhibits.
+The Guest Accessibility Card can be picked up from Information, next to the main entrance.

 Transportation and Attraction Access